 - Zacme Mixers – the 5 quart will show up a KitchenAid for half the price, but it’s noise bothers me.
 I have and love the 7 quart, it’s quieter.
 The 5 and 8 quart have bowl lights, but the 7 quart does not.

-No plastic touching my food.
-It also has a pasta roller cutter attachment.
+No plastic touching my food. - It also has a pasta roller cutter attachment.
 This is the non-toxic way to make pasta, other than by hand.
+These mixers are by far the BEST at kneading fresh milled bread than any of the others I’ve tried.

 Baking Prep: